bseltz-cohesity/scripts/python/expireOldSnapshots/README.md

 # end
 ```

+## Authentication Parameters

+* -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (default is helios.cohesity.com)
+* -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
+* -d, --domain: (optional) domain of username (defaults to local)
+* -t, --tenant: (optional) multi-tenancy tenant name
+* -i, --useApiKey: (optional) use API key for authentication
+* -pwd, --password: (optional) password or API key
+* -np, --noprompt: (optional) do not prompt for password
+* -mcm, --mcm: (optional) connect through MCM
+* -c, --clustername: (optional) helios/mcm cluster to connect to
+* -m, --mfacode: (optional) MFA code for authentication

 ## Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
-* -u, --username: username to authenticate to Cohesity cluster
-* -d, --domain: (optional) domain of username, defaults to local
-* -i, --useApiKey: (optional) use API key for authentication
-* -pwd, --password: (optional) password or API key (will prompt or use stored password if omitted)
 * -j, --jobname: (optional) name of job to focus on (repeat for multiple jobs)
 * -l, --joblist: (optional) text file of job names to focus on (one per line)
 * -k, --daystokeep: number of days to keep local snapshots